ha3k4r-sh/CentOS7-CIS-Hardening/README.md

 # CIS CentOS7-Hardening script

-Hello There,
+---
+## CIS Hardening

-We all know that CentOS 7 is widely used and I did the hardening for one my Dev/QA and Prod Env.
+- We all know that CentOS 7 is widely used and I did the hardening for one my Dev/QA and Prod Env.
 I thought this script may helps others as well.

-This script  remediates 142 out of 223 security policies,
+- This script  remediates 142 out of 223 security policies.
+---

 Check the full script before using it - this may break multiple services Test it in Dev/QA ENV and then go for Prod